kdave/btrfs-progs/Documentation/ch-seeding-device.rst

 * *sda* is a single seeding device, with its initial contents
-* *sdb* is a seeding device but requires *sda*, the contents are from the time when *sdb* is made seeding, ie. contents of *sda* with any later changes
+* *sdb* is a seeding device but requires *sda*, the contents are from the time when *sdb* is made seeding, i.e. contents of *sda* with any later changes
 * *sdc* last writable, can be made a seeding one the same way as was *sdb*, preserving its contents and depending on *sda* and *sdb*